Hike up Woods Canyon near Sedona, Arizona

 The trail is well marked throughout this hike.
-The first 1.25 miles is through a flat and open area until you reach the wilderness boundary.
+After walking briefly through a pretty riparian area, the first 1.25 miles of this hike travels through a flat and open area until you reach the wilderness boundary.
 After passing into the wilderness, the trail quickly assumes a different personality, as many water loving shade trees (oak, sycamore) show up.
 There were many Javelina tracks, although we didn't see any.
-After another mile of hiking, the hot loop trail takes off to the left (ending up on top of Horse Mesa).
+After another mile of hiking, the hot loop trail takes off to the left (ending up on top of Horse Mesa, JCT_1R on the map).
 Stay right to stay on the Woods Canyon trail.
 The trail stays on the left side and just above the creek.
-The trail holds out for the first five miles or so, then the canyon just continues in a more wild condition for another seven miles.
-We hiked about three miles into the canyon and found a nice place next to the water for lunch.
+After about 3.5 miles of total hiking, you'll reach a very scenic red rock beach (Beach #1 on the map).
+For a short day hike, this would be a nice spot to turn around.
+We continued hiking to five miles in where we found an even more impressive red rock beach (Beach #2 on the map).
+This beach reminded us a great deal of Slide Rock, but without the crowds of people!
+We found a nice place on the red rock beach next to the water for lunch.

 After lunch and a break, return the way you came.
 Enjoy!